Ms Lily's Haunted Shop game releasedPrint page

 - $03b2 - $03bd Stage cleared text line 2 (relocated there on init)

 - $03c0 - $03ff Item dynamic sprite (copying sprite from source $0f40+ to this location for each room)

-- $0519 - $07ee Init code (setting up IRQ, executed only once and overwritten after execution by drawing on this screen location)
+- $0519 - $07ee Init code (executed only once and overwritten after execution by drawing on this screen location)

 - $07e8 - $07f4 Screen row lo positions table (generated on init)

 - $0800 - $080c Screen row hi positions table (generated on init)